remla24-02/operation/README.md

 After this, you can access the application by going to http://localhost

-To access the application via port 8000, you can run:
+To access the application via port 5000, you can run:

 ```
-kubectl port-forward svc/app-serv 8000:8000
+kubectl port-forward svc/app-serv 5000:5000
 ```

-## Docker Compose

-### Docker
+### Docker Compose
 To run the project, first log in to GitHub Package Registry:

 ```